hpcc-systems/HPCC-Platform/helm/examples/metrics/README.md

 **Authentication**

-A child of the host configuration where authentication settings are defined.
-The settings are:
+Optional child of the host configuration where authentication settings are defined.
+If missing, no authentication is used.
+If defined, the settings are:

-* type - Authentication type used to connect to the ElasticSearch server.
+* type - Required Authentication type used to connect to the ElasticSearch server.
 Value defines the remaining settings.
-The allowed values are (optional)
+The allowed values are:
   * basic - Basic authentication is used.
 * credentialsSecret - The name of the secret containing the credentials used to authenticate to the ElasticSearch server. (optional, valid for Kubernetes only)